Ivan Svitlychnyi

-Ivan Oleksiyovych Svitlychnyi (Svetlichny; Іва́н Олексі́йович Світли́чний; 20 September 1929 – 25 October 1992) was a Ukrainian poet, literary critic, and Soviet dissident.
+Ivan Oleksiyovych Svitlychnyi (Svetlichny; Іван Олексійович Світличний; 20 September 1929 – 25 October 1992) was a Ukrainian poet, literary critic, and Soviet dissident.

 Biography

 Ivan Svitlychnyi was born on 20 September 1929 in Polovynkyne, Luhansk Oblast to a family of farmers.

-In 1952 he graduated from the philological faculty at Kharkiv University.
-In 1954 he gained his PhD at Shevchenko Institute of Literature in Kyiv.
-From 1954 to 1965 he worked as an editor at the literary magazine Dnepr.
+In 1952, he graduated from the philological faculty at Kharkiv University.
+In 1954, he gained his PhD at Shevchenko Institute of Literature in Kyiv.
+From 1954 to 1965, he worked as an editor at the literary magazine Dnepr.

 Svitlychnyi became close to Vasyl Symonenko and helped circulate his poems in samizdat (typescript literature) and magnitizdat (unofficial audio tape recordings).
 Svitlychnyi's poetry in turn was translated into Russian by dissident Yuli Daniel.

 In the early 1960s, Svitlychnyi was one of the founders of the Club of Creative Youth in Kyiv.
 The club of Ukrainian left-wing intellectuals was closely watched by the Ukrainian KGB.
-In August 1965 he was arrested for his involvement in the club and was imprisoned for one year in labour camp.
+In August 1965, he was arrested for his involvement in the club and was imprisoned for one year in labour camp.

-In January 1971 Svitlychnyi along with 18 others was arrested in connection with the case of Yaroslav Dobosh.
+In January 1971, Svitlychnyi along with 18 others was arrested in connection with the case of Yaroslav Dobosh.
 Dobosh was a 24-year-old Belgian of Ukrainian roots who had been recruited by a Ukrainian nationalist organisation to distribute anti-Communist literature in Ukraine.
 Svitlychnyi was among Dobosh's main contacts.
 He was sentenced to seven years of forced labour and five years of exile.
 He served his time Perm-35 labour camp.